SteadyCadence/api-docs/content/02-users.md

 ***

 ### Log a User Out

-> Oliver, not sure how this one actually works.

 ```endpoint
 POST /api/v1/account/logout/
 ```
-Logging a user out removes the authorization token.
+Logging a user out removes their authorization token.
 Requests cannot be signed with any token obtained previously.

 **Request payload**